PradeepKumarRajamanickam/kurinji/README.md

 >Allow multiple binding sets to be defined in the ron config.
 That can be swapped out based on the context, eg.
 "E" can be mapped to "use" action in game view but can be remapped to "equip" action in game inventory ui as shortcut...etc.
 Based on the view context the bindings will be swapped.

+# Release Notes

+## v0.1.1 (7 Sept, 2020)
+- minor* Readme changes
+  - Had to bump the version to publish some readme changes

+## v0.1.0 (7 Sept, 2020)
+- Keyboard Key Mapping
+  - Key press can now be binded to action
+- Mouse Button Mapping
+  - Mouse button press can now be binded to action
+- Mouse Move Mapping
+  - Mouse move event can now be mapped to action
+- Action Strength
+  - Can now query strength of an action.
+  - It will be in range of 0.0 - 1.0
+  - Useful for analog inputs like joystick
+- Action Deadzone
+  - For analog inputs sometimes it is meaningful to have a min threshold to avoid small input noise and to reduce sensitivity

 ## Author
 PradeepKumar Rajamanickam